elizavetasemenova/prob-epi/01_intro.md

 Welcome to the course!
 The course materials are a work in progress.
 For the latest version, as the PDF may not render everything correctly, visit <https://elizavetasemenova.github.io/prob-epi/>.

-If you would like to cite these lecture notes, please use
+If you enjoyed and/or learnt from these materials, please leave a star on GitHub and/or cite

 ```
 @book{semenova24,